On some indices of foliations and applications: Applications to global foliations

 \subsection{New proof of a global result of Cerveau-Lins Neto}

 In \cite[p.
-885]{Cerveau-LN} Cerveau and Lins Neto stablished the following propostion.
+885]{Cerveau-LN} Cerveau and Lins Neto established the following proposition.
 The main ingredients in their proof are the reduction of singularities of foliations and the Poincar\'e-Hopf formula.
 Here, we provide an alternative proof using our previous results and some known local formulas. \begin{proposition}(Cerveau-Lins Neto \cite{Cerveau-LN}) Let $C$ be an irreducible curve on $\mathbb{P}^2_\C$ of degree $d_0$ and $\F$ be a holomorphic foliation of degree $d$ having $C$ as a separatrix.
 Then

 where $g(C)$ is the geometric genus of $C$ and the sum is taken over all local branches $C_i$ of $C$ passing through the singularities $p$ of $\F$ in $C$. \end{proposition} \begin{proof} For each singularity $p$ of $\F$ such that $p\in C$, we have by \eqref{eq_5},